 Included projects do not need to have been started/completed in the past twelve months.
 Accreditation assesses all projects – even existing projects implemented 15 years ago.

 When you are ready – upload your submission and supporting documentation to your online account (We will provide you with a dropbox folder on our server) or save onto the USB and mail back to us.
 Our panel of assessors will review the information you have provided.
 Should additional information or clarification be required, you will be contacted to discuss.

-The overall “Queensland’s Tidiest Town” award winner will be announced in mid-October – to coincide with the Local Government Association of Queensland annual conference (to be held in Gladstone in 2017).
+The overall “Queensland’s Tidiest Town” award winner will be announced on the 29th October – to coincide with the Local Government Association of Queensland annual conference (to be held in Brisbane in 2018).

 All participating towns will receive their star rating notification (including certificate, signage and marketing artwork) in early November.
 We will also discuss media and PR opportunities, so you can capitalise on your success.